 List of current emerging marketsThere is no generally binding definition of the term "emerging market".
 It refers to those countries that, based on their economic performance, can be classified as developing countries as well as industrialized countries.
 The term "emerging market country" is best described as "newly industrialized country".

+.
 Currently, 10 countries belong to this classification, most of which are located in southern and eastern Asia.
-The largest economies are currently China, India and Brazil.
-A total of 3.75 bn people live in these 10 countries, which corresponds to about 48.39 percent of the world population.
+The largest economies among them are currently China, India and Brazil.
+In total, these 10 countries have 3.76 bn inhabitants, which is about 48.44 percent of the world's population.